 Wales will benefit from around £1.8bn European Union funding investment between 2014–2020.

 In Newport, funding has been gained from the European Social Fund for the Inspire to Achieve project.

 Inspire to Achieve

-This three year project started in April 2016 with the aim of reducing the number of young people aged 11-24 years at risk of not being in either education, employment or training (NEET) in south east Wales.
+This three year project started in April 2016 with the aim of reducing the risk of young people aged between 11 and 24 years old not progressing into employment, education or training (NEET) in south east Wales.

-Inspire 2 Achieve aims to engage with over 3,000 participants across four local authorities, working with Careers Wales and two further education colleges to reduce and prevent early school and college leaving and providing other ways into education and training.
+Inspire to Achieve aims to engage with nearly 4,000 participants across four local authorities, working with Careers Wales and two further education colleges to reduce and prevent early school and college leaving and providing other ways into education and training.